 We seek to deploy capital primarily in the form of non-controlling equity and equity-related investments, including common stock, warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity, and convertible debt securities with a significant equity component.
-We anticipate that substantially all of the net proceeds of this offering will be used for the above purposes within six to 12 months, depending on the availability of investment opportunities that are consistent with our investment objectives and market conditions.

-We seek to create a low-turnover portfolio that we expect will initially include diversified investments in 15 to 30 companies.
-As of December 31, 2011, we have completed investments in 21 companies for aggregate consideration of \$64,900,582 (exclusive of transaction fees and costs), or 85.3% of the combined net proceeds from our public offerings.
-We expect that the total number of portfolio companies in which we are invested will increase as our equity capital base grows subsequent to the completion of this offering.
+We seek to create a low-turnover portfolio that we expect will initially include investments in 25 to 35 companies representing a broad range of investment themes.
+As of May 4, 2012, we have completed investments in 29 companies for aggregate consideration of \$120,866,369 (exclusive of transaction fees and costs), or 70.1% of the combined net proceeds from our public offerings.
+We expect that the total number of portfolio companies in which we are invested will increase as our equity capital base grows.

 Two of the companies in our portfolio, Groupon, Inc. and Zynga, Inc., completed their initial public offerings in the fourth quarter of 2011.
-We own 80,000 shares of Groupon, Inc., which are presently subject to a lock-up agreement that expires on May 1, 2012.
-With respect to Zynga, we hold a \$4,000,000 unsecured promissory note issued by PJB Fund LLC that we expect to mature on June 28, 2012, or within 34 days thereafter, the repayment amount of which includes a return based on the relative value of the common stock of Zynga, Inc. As of September 30, 2011, these investments collectively comprised approximately 8.2% of our net asset value, and the fair value of these investments was equal to the cost of the investments, net of unrealized depreciation representing transaction costs.
-The market trading levels for these companies will be taken into consideration when calculating the fair value of such investments as of December 31, 2011.
+As of March 31, 2012, we own 80,000 shares of Groupon, Inc., which were previously subject to a lock-up agreement that expired on May 1, 2012.
+With respect to Zynga, as of March 31, 2012, we hold a \$4,000,000 unsecured promissory note issued by PJB Fund LLC that we expect to mature on June 27, 2012, the repayment amount of which includes a return based on the relative value of the common stock of Zynga, Inc. As of March 31, 2012, these investments collectively comprised approximately 3.2% of our net asset value.
+The market trading levels for these companies were taken into consideration when calculating the fair value of such investments as of March 31, 2012.
 In addition, on February 1, 2012, Facebook, Inc. filed a registration statement with the SEC in connection with its proposed initial public offering.
 We own 350,000 shares of Class B common stock of Facebook, Inc., which are presently subject to a lock-up agreement that will expire 181 days after the date of the final prospectus relating to Facebook, Inc.'s initial public offering, if consummated.
 While there can be no assurance that it will do so, if Facebook, Inc. completes its initial public offering, its market trading levels will be taken into consideration when calculating the fair value of our investment.
 For a more detailed discussion of these investments and developments that may impact their fair market value as determined by our board of directors, see "Investments" and "Net Decreases in Net Assets" in "Management's Discussion and Analysis of Financial Condition and Results of Operations."